aicuramedical/covidmutants/README.md

 #### Start your own analysis

-With a `covid_genomes.fasta` as your multi-sequence fasta files (gzip compressed file are accepted) in the current directory.
+With a `covid_genomes.fasta` as your multi-sequence fasta files (gzip compressed files are accepted) in the current directory.

 ```sh
 docker run -i -t --rm -v "$(pwd)":"$(pwd)" -u $(id -u):$(id -g) covidmutants \